 This happens typically because police observed signs of physical injuries on the attacker, who gave officers false information to avoid admitting responsibility and getting arrested.

 It should be noted that self-defense is a complete defense to a charge of domestic violence.
-A self-defense argument can be made in Los Angeles domestic violence incidents when:
+A self-defense argument can be made in Los Angeles domestic violence incidents when the defendant did not initiate the force, and employed only reasonable and proportionate force in response to the attack.

 Even in a situation where the attacker suffers more severe injuries than the defendant, they can still use a self-defense argument and should not be convicted of domestic violence.